gilnam74/vex-sneppet/Python.md

 - Windows > Python Shell - Python shell for small scripts/commands
 - Windows > Python Source Editor - Python editor which saves the code with *.hip file.
 - In the parameters fields of any node (switch to Python from HScript).
-- Python node in OBJ context
+- Python node in SOP context

 To use Python Script in all scenes you need to save Python script to the Shell.